Josian2004/s3-portfolio/Individual/README.md

 ```
 For my front-end pipeline, I have a job which automatically runs Google Lighthouse and generates a performance report.
 This report is then uploaded to my own [Lighthouse CI Server](https://lighthouse.josian.nl).
 I could, if I wanted to, set up that if the site didn't perform well enough, the job would fail.
-However this is useless in a development phase because nobody expects the site to perform at 100% and the job would probably fail every time.
+However, this is useless in a development phase because nobody expects the site to perform at 100% and the job would probably fail every time.

 ```yaml
 # Back-end pipeline only